Living in Illinois

 Living in Illinois, especially near Chicago, means you have access to all of this.
 Whether it’s a festival, a museum, or just exploring a new neighborhood, there is always something new to experience.

 At the same time, Chicago is very international.
-Many people come from different countries, so as an international Teacher, you are not alone in being new.
+Many people come from different countries, so as an international teacher, you are not alone in being new.

-It’s Not Just About the Big City
+Illinois is Not Just About the Big City

 If you are living in Illinois outside of Chicago, your experience may feel completely different and often more personal.
-Smaller cities and towns like Champaign-Urbana, Springfield, or Naperville have strong communities where people know each other and schools are closely connected to local life.
+Smaller cities and suburban towns like Champaign-Urbana, Springfield, or Naperville have strong communities where people know each other and schools are closely connected to local life.

-Travel Is Simple and Accessible
+Travel Within Illinois Is Easy and Accessible

 One of the best parts of living in Illinois is how easy it is to explore.

-Chicago is a major travel hub, so getting to other parts of the US is relatively simple.
+Chicago is a major travel hub, so getting to other parts of Illinois and the US is relatively simple.
 But you don’t even need to leave the state to find new experiences.
 You can visit historic places like Abraham Lincoln’s home in Springfield, explore parks and nature areas, or take short weekend trips to nearby towns.

-You Get All Four Seasons
+You Get All Four Seasons in the Midwest

 If you are wondering what Illinois is known for beyond cities, the seasons are a big part of it.